Superhzf/Superhzf.github.io/_pages/cv.md

 computer programming.

-I was awarded **the National Scholarship**, the highest recognition and scholarship , in the first two years when I was at Lanzhou Jiaotong University.
+I was awarded **the National Scholarship**, the highest recognition and scholarship issued by the Chinese government, in the first two years when I was at Lanzhou Jiaotong University.
-Besides, I was also awarded some **province-level** prizes.
+Besides, I was also considered as the **Outstanding Student** by the government of Gansu Province.

 I won **the first place** in **CUMCM** (Contemporary Undergraduate Mathematical Contest in Modeling) of Gansu Province.